takiwaki/OSCODE/README.md

 ![figure 3](/img/t-xerr_fin.png)

-The error of Crank Nicolson method is smaller than that of RK4.
+The error of Crank Nicolson method is smaller than that of RK4 in this time range.
+Note that the error of RK4 can be smaller than Crank Nicolson at later time.

 ## References